nomirva/dstruct/README.md

 # dstruct

-This is a collection of various data structures implemented in C for personal use.
+This is a library of various data structures with a polymorphic interface in C (C23)